Lysias (Syrian chancellor): Biography

 Back in Antioch, two notable events happened.
-First, a Roman delegation, intent on enforcing the Treaty of Apamea to weaken Seleucid power, declared that the Syrian war elephants just used at Beth Zechariah were in violation of the treaty, and hamstrung them.
+First, a delegation from the Roman Republic, intent on enforcing the Treaty of Apamea to weaken Seleucid power, declared that the Syrian war elephants just used at Beth Zechariah were in violation of the treaty, and hamstrung them.
 They also burned some Seleucid warships as allegedly in violation.
 Lysias allowed this to happen, fearful of stoking a new Roman-Seleucid War.
 Secondly, two noble women of Seleucus's line were killed, Antiochis and her daughter.
 Ancient sources speculate this was at Lysias's instigation, although ancient sources also tend to assume any death of a noble was an assassination.
 All of these events may have weakened Lysias's standing with the Greek aristocrats of Antioch, if Lysias was executing potential rivals in a fit of paranoia while submitting too easily to the Romans.
 This may have passed without incident, but Lysias's undoing would come from an unexpected source.
 Demetrius I, with the help of the Greek historian Polybius, escaped from Rome and sailed to Syria.
 Demetrius was a man grown in his prime, while Antiochus V was still but 11 years old.
 Demetrius also had an excellent claim on the throne: he should have succeeded the throne in 175 BC at the death of his father, but had been a hostage in Rome at the time, allowing Antiochus IV to succeed instead, which was seen by some as a usurpation.
 Demetrius landed at Tripolis and rapidly attracted support; the army and the Greek aristocrats abandoned Lysias for Demetrius.
 Lysias and Antiochus V were arrested by their own army and executed at Demetrius's order.